jeremybusk/salt-formula-mariadb/README.rst

     Disallow root login remotely?
 [Y/n] n
      ... skipping.

-    By default, MySQL comes with a database named 'test' that anyone can access.
+    By default, MariaDB comes with a database named 'test' that anyone can access.
 This is also intended only for testing, and should be removed before moving into a production environment.